The Albertus Meyers Bridge

 N. 6th Street between Hamilton & Linden Streets

-The historic, 1200-seat Allentown Symphony Hall is the premier performing arts facility in Allentown, the largest city in Pennsylvania’s Lehigh Valley.
+The historic, 1150-seat Miller Symphony Hall is one of the premier performing arts facility in the region.

 Built around 1896 as the Central Market Hall, the structure was converted to a theater in 1899 by the architectural firm of J.B.
 McElfatrick and renamed the Lyric Theater.
 Perhaps one of only a dozen of the famous McElfatrick designs still standing, for many years it was one of the leading burlesque halls in the eastern United States.
 In 1953, with the help of a number of community leaders, the Allentown Symphony Association bought the hall as a permanent home for its symphony orchestra, and re-christened it Symphony Hall.

 The elegance of a by-gone era has been masterfully re-captured at Allentown Symphony Hall's Rodale Community Room featured on the third floor of the theatre.
-We are now accepting booking for receptions, recitals, and other private and corporate events/celebrations.
+Bookings are accepted for receptions, recitals, and other private and corporate events/celebrations.
 The air-conditioned room offers open, flexible space to accommodate a variety of functions; comfortably dines 160/stands 200 guests; commercial kitchen for pre-approved caterers; elevator access; convenient on-street and nearby deck parking.